portikM/portimaksym.com/content/articles/building-design-system-at-kong.md

 ## Background

 ::wrapper{classNames="mb-6"}
 [Kong Konnect](https://konghq.com/products/kong-konnect){class="link" target="_blank" rel="noopener"} is our primary application.
-I am not going focus too much on explaining what it does, but it is important to understand a few things about how our design and engineering teams are operating.
+I am not going to focus too much on explaining what it does, but it is important to understand a few things about how our design and engineering teams are operating.
 ::

 ### App setup and component structure